 - 2 colleges and universities offer an associate’s degree in nursing.

 - 1 college and university offers a bachelor’s degree in nursing.

 - 1 college and university offer a master’s or advanced degree in nursing.

-- Highest graduation rate: The University of Alaska at Anchorage 26%.1
+- Highest graduation rate: University of Alaska Fairbanks 28%.1

-- Highest transfer-out rate: The University of Alaska at Anchorage 18%.1
+- Highest transfer-out rate: University of Alaska Fairbanks 21%.1

-Below you will find profiles of several undergraduate and graduate nursing programs offered in Alaska and online.
+Below you will find more information about the undergraduate and graduate nursing programs offered in Alaska and online.